exit100/Multithreading-vs-Multiprocessing/readme.txt

 To run the program, change directory to the original folder and type ./main in the terminal.

+OBJECTIVE:
+The main objective of our project is to focus on the differences between multithreading and multiprocessing.
+The performance comparison will be observed by the implementation of merge sort, linear search and matrix multiplication.

 Best Regards,
 Asim aka exit100